aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 For both option above, is not allowed changing of branding in the PCB.
 All other restritions apply as stated in Creative Commons Share Alike licenses.
 See Creativecommons.com for more info.

+**Buy/Own Exclusive commercial use**
+- Excluive commercial Licensing contact me for more info.

+- Buy the PCB rights and own the PCB design and schemarics contact me for more info

 ______________________________________________________________________________________________________________________________

 ## List of available PCB Designs as KiCad Project files